Lady Augusta Murray

-Lady Augusta De Ameland (born Murray; 27 January 1761 – 4 March 1830) was the first wife of Prince Augustus Frederick, Duke of Sussex, the sixth son of George III.
+Lady Augusta De Ameland (born Murray; 27 January 1761 – 4 March 1830) was a Scottish aristocrat and the first wife of Prince Augustus Frederick, Duke of Sussex, the sixth son of George III.
 They married on 4 April 1793 in Rome.
-Their union was in contravention of the Royal Marriages Act 1772 because the Prince had not asked his father's permission, so she was not recognised as his wife.
+Their union was in contravention of the Royal Marriages Act 1772 because the Prince had not asked his father's permission, so she was not legally recognised as his wife.

 Early life

-Lady Augusta was born in Scotland.
+Lady Augusta was born in Scotland possibly at Holyrood Palace.
 Her father was John Murray, 4th Earl of Dunmore and her mother was Lady Charlotte Stewart, a younger daughter of Alexander Stewart, 6th Earl of Galloway.

 Marriage

 Lady Augusta secretly married Prince Augustus Frederick, sixth son of King George III, on 4 April 1793 in a Church of England ceremony in her lodgings at Hotel Sarmiento, Rome.
 They were married again on 5 December 1793 in St George's, Hanover Square, London, using their correct names but without revealing their full identities.
 Both marriage ceremonies were outside the terms of the Royal Marriages Act 1772 and were annulled in July 1794.
 Therefore, when the prince was ennobled as Duke of Sussex in 1801, she could not use the title Duchess of Sussex.